finos/common-domain-model/documentation/source/documentation.rst

 * **Linking of legal agreement into a contract object** through the CDM referencing mechanism.

-* **Mapping to ISDA Create derivative documentation negotiation platform**: Ingestion of JSON sample files generated from the ISDA Create for samples of executed documents  has been implemented to demonstrate connectivity between ISDA Create and the CDM.
+* **Mapping to ISDA Create derivative documentation negotiation platform** : Ingestion of JSON sample files generated from ISDA Create for samples of executed documents has been implemented to demonstrate connectivity between ISDA Create and the CDM.
-	This validated the all the necessarty permutaions of elections and data associated with the supported agreements.
+	This approach provides validation of all the necessary permutations of elections and data associated with the supported agreements.
 	A specific set of synonyms associated to the ``ISDA_Create_1_0`` source has been developed to establish mappings and enable this ingestion (see *Mapping* section).
 	(NB: The ISDA CSA for Variation Margin is not yet represented in ISDA Create - the CDM representaion of this document is tested with alternative external sample data.)